lbrndnr/ImagePickerSheetController/README.md

 # ImagePickerSheetController

 ## About
-ImagePickerSheetController replicates custom photo action sheet in iOS8's iMessage just without the glitches.
+ImagePickerSheetController is like the custom photo action sheet in iMessage just without the glitches.

 ![demo](Screenshots/ImagePickerSheetController.gif)